cedrichamilton/MGT4250-Fall-2023-Course-Project/README.md

   # Data description
 Data for each visualization can be accessed in the Github Repo as .xlsx files ("StateAndCategory (1).xlsx" and "NationalTotalAndSubcategory (1).xlsx")

-The first dataset comes directly from “www.ers.usda.gov/data-products/weekly-retail-food-sales/” Once accessing this link you are able to download excel files with the following columns:
+The first dataset comes directly from “www.ers.usda.gov/data-products/weekly-retail-food-sales/” Once accessing this link you are able to download "StateAndCategory (1).xlsx" with the following columns:

 1. Date: Week ending
 2. State: State